-Redi Tlhabi is a reporter, producer, author, and previous radio host from South Africa.
+Redi Tlhabi is a reporter, producer, author, and former radio host from South Africa.
 For nearly a decade, she hosted The Redi Tlhabi Show on Radio 702.
-Her journalism experience includes time at Kaya FM, as a SABC newscaster, and afterwards at eMedia Holdings’ eNews Channel Africa, eNCA.
-Let’s explore the biography, age, net worth, career, etc., of Redi Tlhabi.
+Her journalism experience includes time as an SABC newscaster at Kaya FM and, afterward, at eMedia Holdings’ eNews Channel Africa, eNCA.
+Let’s explore Redi Tlhabi’s biography, age, net worth, career, etc.

 Biography

-Redi Tlhabi is a South African TV and radio host, MC, novelist, and columnist (born May 5, 1978); she is a Brand Ambassador for Clarins, a French cosmetics firm.
+Redi Tlhabi (born May 5, 1978) is a South African TV and radio host, MC, novelist, and columnist.
+She is also a Brand Ambassador for Clarins, a French cosmetics firm.
 Redi earned a bachelor’s degree in communications from Rand Afrikaans University in Johannesburg.

 The University of Johannesburg awarded Redi an honors degree in Social Sciences and English Literature.
 In 2008, she earned a Master’s degree in African Literature.
 Redi is an associate of the Rand Athletics Club and has completed the Comrades Marathon three times.